 Many home owners find that using equity to boost the value of the home can help them to use the new equity created to pay for what was borrowed.
 This will only help you when you sell the home, but still, it can be a great move.
 Home equity loans are a great way for homeowners to access cash quickly at a reasonable interest rate.

-Home renovation projects are becoming more common, and about 50% of all home-equity loans are used for this purpose.
+Home renovation projects are becoming more common, and about 50% of all home-equity financing is used for this purpose.
 It is true that doing a home renovation project with home equity makes sense, but there are some projects that will pay you better in the long run than others.

-There also are other factors to consider when you use a second mortgage.
+There also are other factors to consider when you use a second mortgage for home improvements.

 Best Reasons to Get a Second Mortgage for Home Remodeling